 While the benefits are compelling, businesses must be strategic in implementation:

 - Legacy System Compatibility: Not all older systems are compatible with smart tech.
-Retrofitting may be required.
+Retrofitting may be required to integrate smart HVAC vents effectively.

 - Cybersecurity Risks: Connected systems can be vulnerable to cyber threats.
 Secure networks and encrypted communication are a must.